yuvibirdi/open-bias/README.md

 -   `bun --filter <package-name> run build`: Builds a specific package for production.
 -   `bun --filter @open-bias/db run migrate`: Applies the latest database schema changes.
 -   `bun --filter @open-bias/db run seed`: Seeds the database with the initial set of news sources.
+-   `bun --filter '*' run dev/build`: Starts all the dev/build scripts for all the packages.

+# NOTE:
+- It is possible sometimes that the `@open-bias/[package-name]` structuring doesn't not work.
+I am actively investigating this issue.
+The current fix is to instead use, `./packages/[package-name]`.
+- Therefore, `bun --filter @open-bias/admin-ui run dev` turns to `bun --filter ./packages/admin-ui run dev`